What should I expect when I start working with you?

 Like most doctors or professional where you book an appointment time, I keep a credit card on file to reserve your time spot.
 Your time is your time.
 If you do not cancel your appointment with at least 48 hours notice, your credit card will be charged the full session fee.

 Can I use my insurance?

-Yes, you can use your “out-of-network” mental health benefits.
+While I do not accept insurance, you can use your “out-of-network” mental health benefits.
 At your request, I will give you a copy of the billing statement that you can send to your insurance company to request reimbursement.